-- 2.1.1 The Southampton Permit Scheme is a Single Permit Scheme for the purposes of Part 3 of the Traffic Management Act 2004 (TMA) and the Traffic Management Permit Schemes (England) Regulations 2007 (the Permit Regulations). - 2.1.2 A Permit Scheme is an important development for Southampton City Council and the surrounding area.
-The development of the scheme shows how the Council, working together with communities and stakeholders, expects to support and deliver the wider aims and priorities that the city has, by investing in the management of it's transport network. - 2.1.3 This includes coordinating essential works, supporting businesses, economic growth, getting people into work, getting children safely to school, improving air quality and protecting and enhancing our unique natural and built local environments. - 2.1.4 We must maintain, manage, protect and improve the transport network because it is such a valuable asset to our.
-This represents a big challenge.
+- 2.1.1 A Permit Scheme is an important development for Southampton City Council and the surrounding area.
+The development of the scheme shows how the Council, working together with communities and stakeholders, expects to support and deliver the wider aims and priorities that the city has, by investing in the management of its transport network. - 2.1.2 This includes coordinating essential works, supporting businesses, economic growth, getting people into work, getting children safely to school, improving air quality and protecting and enhancing our unique natural and built local environments. - 2.1.3 We must maintain, manage, protect and improve the transport network because it is such a valuable asset.
 By making sure the network works safely and efficiently for everybody, we can also enable people to make the right transport and route choices and we want those choices to be, first and foremost, efficient, sustainable, healthy and convenient.